pierrediedhiou/cybersecurity-journey/glossary.md

 - **Idle Scan** — Also called Zombie scan, an Nmap technique (-sI) that uses an idle host on the network to send probes, making the scan appear to come from the zombie host instead of the attacker
+- **Incident** — A true positive alert that has been confirmed as actually harmful and requires a response
+- **Insider Attack** — An incident originating from within an organization, such as a disgruntled employee infecting the network.
+Often more dangerous due to greater access than outsiders
+- **Incident Severity** — A categorization (low, medium, high, critical) used to prioritize incident response.
+Critical severity always takes priority
 ## J
 - **John the Ripper** — Free open source password cracking tool that automatically detects hash types and supports wordlist, single and